 Portrush, County Antrim, Northern Ireland

-Portrush is famous for being one of Northern Ireland’s most scenic seaside towns – and if being surrounded by dramatic landscape is appealing to you, then Portrush is an excellent choice.
-Plus, average house prices sit at around the £200,000 mark, so your money goes much further here.
+Portrush is famous for being one of Northern Ireland’s most scenic seaside towns – and if being surrounded by dramatic landscape appeals to you, then Portrush is an excellent choice.
+Plus, average house prices sit at around the £200,000 mark, so your money goes further here.

 Situated along the spectacular Causeway Coastal Route, Portrush isn’t only home to breathtaking coastal paths, it’s also one of Ireland’s top surf spots, so it’s ideal if you enjoy being active and spending time outdoors.